What To Look for in Fresh Fish? (Sushi/Seafood)

 Eyes

-Should be crystal clear as if you are able to see the bottom of the ocean.
-No sign of blood or redness.
-The older the fish gets, the “cloudier” the eyes will become.
+The eyes should be crystal clear as if you can see the bottom of the ocean.
+There should be no signs of blood or redness.
+As the fish ages, the eyes become "cloudier."

 Color